 The patient lies face down on a specially designed table with the breast compressed.
 The doctor injects a local anesthetic, makes a 3-mm skin incision, and then inserts the core biopsy needle.
 Usually results are available within a day or two.
 Women who cannot remain still for 20 to 40 minutes because of physical illness or other problems are not good candidates for stereotactic core needle biopsy.

 Ultrasound-guided core needle biopsy: With this method, the radiologist uses ultrasound imaging to precisely confirm the location for biopsy with the core needle.
 The doctor makes only a single puncture in the skin to extract three to six separate core needle tissue samples for analysis.
 The patient may feel some pressure but no pain.

 The procedure takes only a few minutes.
 Following the procedure, a bag of ice is placed on the site for 15 to 30 minutes, and most patients are able to resume normal activity almost immediately afterward.
-As indicated above, if the patient is taking blood thinners, modifications of the blood-thinning medicines should be considered.

 For a surgical biopsy, the surgeon makes an incision in the skin and removes all or part of the abnormal tissue for examination under a microscope.
 An excisional biopsy is the removal of the entire area of concern, along with a narrow margin of healthy tissue all the way around it.
 This is done when the abnormal area is small.